w07wong/bloomjs/README.md

   - invisflag (whether or not a circle should be rendered)

 All Bloom objects are stored in an array called circle_array.
 As noted previously, main() helps refresh animations through update() which calls update_circle_state().
 The last function takes a Bloom object and renders it from a point to a full circle, bluring it in as the circle grows and fading it out once the circle as reached max radius.
 Circle growth follows a logarithmic function, so the rate of growth is fast initially but slows down as the radius reaches its maximum.

+There are various functions that handle color functionality.
+Bloom colors are derived from palette9.jpg located inside the folder palettes.
+If you wish to use more images to generate colors for Blooms, simply modify the randomPaletteIndex variable in createBloom().

+### index.html
+This file sets up 10 HTML canvas objects.
+Nine are used to store the nine palette images and the last canvas is used to render Blooms.

+When the page loads, it calls yimmy.init() and yimmy.start().
+The init function allows for any variables to be passed to main.js and start() begins the animation.

 # How to Run The Program
 To run the code locally, I used